Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 For my part, I think of PhoneBurner as a suite of best-in-breed outreach tools.
 Reps love to use it because the platform has been trimmed down to the essential features.
 There’s no clutter, and every feature available does exactly what it needs to.

 Sending an email or text followup is one click.
 And unlike many other platforms, reps will be able to tell which emails have been opened.
 Work those metrics into your calling lists to hit contacts that are showing interest.

 PhoneBurner is an all-in platform.
 You’re not paying extra for per-minute charges.
-There are simply no hidden fees.
-Admin accounts are free unless they want to dial.
+There are simply no hidden fees and admin accounts are free unless they want to dial.

 Pricing starts at $124 per user per month for a yearly subscription or $149 monthly for the Standard plan.

 There’s no set up cost, which is remarkable because PhoneBurner will onboard your team.
 By onboard, I mean they will help train your admins and agents.
 This includes understanding how to configure and use the platform to reach your business goals.
 PhoneBurner claims this benefit represents a $1,500 value.

 The company works with you to make sure that you are getting the most out of the auto dialer software.
 This includes team training and guidance building your first reports.

 As an added financial benefit to using PhoneBurner, the company sometimes offers discounts to non-profit organizations, depending on the number of team members involved.